 The earliest eruptions within the Boring Volcanic Field occurred in the southern part of the Portland Basin, south of present day Oregon City.
 Volcanic activity between 2.6 and 2.4 million years ago produced widely dispersed lava flows, the Highland Butte shield, and several monogenetic cinder cones and lava flows.

 After a pause of several hundred thousand years, eruptions resumed about 1.6 million years ago just north of the previous locus of activity.
 These eruptions produced the Mount Scott shield.
-Activity then moved to the west into the Cascade foothills where eruptions built the Larch Mountain volcano.
+Activity then moved to the east into the Cascade foothills where eruptions built the Larch Mountain volcano.

 After about 1.3 million years, the area of similarly timed volcanic activity became larger, resulting in a wider distribution of eruptive centers through the basin.
 By 1 million years ago, volcanic activity had spread to all of the areas were we see Boring volcanoes today.